At St Joseph’s, we teach English by developing the following skills:

-At St Joseph’s, we use a combination of Letters and Sounds and Jolly Phonics to teach our children Phonics across EYFS, KS1 and beyond.
+At St Joseph’s, we use Essential Letters and Sounds to teach children Phonics across EYFS, KS1 and beyond.
 Children will learn to spell decodable words and common exception words once they can identify them in their reading.
 We also use the Spelling Shed scheme of work from Year 2 upwards to provide a consistent, challenging and appropriate level of spellings for each year group.

 SPaG (spelling, punctuation and grammar) bookmarks